Key Takeaways

 Regular screenings for breast cancer are often done through mammograms.
-You can also maintain good breast health by practicing “breast self awareness.”
+You can also maintain good breast health by practicing “breast self-awareness.”

 Breast self-awareness vs. self-breast exams